 Like i said above, it is recommended that you use Extra – Bond when painting over a previously finished piece (polyurethane, shellac, waxed) or something that has already been painted.
 Same goes for painting over laminate, metal or glass.
 Basically if it has any bit of shine to it, that’s when i determine if i am going to use the bond.
 You can paint cheap laminated Ikea type furniture with it as well (although i would sand it 1st to give it some tooth and add more Extra – Bond than recommended).

 Also – if you want the look of milk paint, but don’t want a chippy, distressed finish then you would want to use the Extra – Bond.
+Keep in mind though, the Extra Bond is not a guarantee that the paint wont chip.
+The only time milk paint paint 100% wont chip, is when its painted over a porous surface.

 – Previously painted –